dougsweetser/Q/docs/Math/scalars_vectors.md

 one.
 Metrics in math can be anything, but nature imposes constraints on which ones are important in physics.
 An aside: mathematicians require that the distance is non-negative, but physicists do not.
 I will be using the physics notion of a metric.
-In looking at events in spacetime (a 4-dimensional vector), the axioms of special relativity require the Minkowski metric, which is a 4x4 real matrix that has (1, -1, -1, -1) down the diagonal and zeros elsewhere.
+In looking at events in space-time (a 4-dimensional vector), the axioms of special relativity require the Minkowski metric, which is a 4x4 real matrix that has (1, -1, -1, -1) down the diagonal and zeros elsewhere.
 Some people prefer the signs to be flipped, but to be consistent with everything